Cosmological parameter inference with Bayesian statistics: Parameters inference in Cosmology

 \subsection{Cosmological and statistical codes}

-As we have shown until now, during the process of fitting free parameters of a given model there are three steps we have followed: first, obtain the data we would like to confront with the model parameters.
+As we have shown, until now, during the process of parameter inference for a given model, there are three steps we have followed: first, obtain the data we would like to confront with the model parameters.
 Then, construct the likelihood associated with the theory we are working with.
 Depending on the nature of the data, the likelihood can depend on different ways of the parameters.
-For example, in the last exercise the likelihood in terms of the parameters is via \eqref{H2} and \eqref{liklcdm}.
-Finally, it is necessary to program all the numerical tools in order to obtain the parameter inference.
-Such programming can be done in PyMC3, for example, as we saw before.
+For example, in the last exercise, the likelihood in terms of the parameters is via \eqref{H2} and \eqref{liklcdm}.
+Finally, it is necessary to program the numerical tools in order to obtain the parameter inference.
+Such programming can be done, for example, in PyMC3, as we saw before.

-It is notorious that the above process can be a tremendous task for programming.
-For instance, when the theories involve a large number of parameters, or some of them must be marginalized in order to ignore the non-interesting ones (like nuisance parameters), or/and when the models depend on the parameters of interest in a difficult way (like by solving differential equations, integrals, etc).
-Then we can proceed in two different ways: First is by accepting the challenge and creating our own code.
-Developing a new code may be a good option rather than using some others as it would require a long time to learn the implementation and modification (specially if the theory we are dealing with it is somehow simple).
+It is notorious that the above process can be a tremendous task for programming, for instance, when the theories involve numerous parameters, or some of them must be marginalized in order to ignore the non-interesting ones (like nuisance parameters), or/and when the models depend on the parameters of interest in a difficult way (like by solving differential equations, integrals, etc.).
+Then, we can proceed in two different ways: the first is by accepting the challenge and creating our own code.
+Developing a new code may be a good option rather than using others, as it would require a long time to learn the implementation and modification (specially if the theory we are dealing with is somehow simple).
 Otherwise, we need to rely on existing codes, principally when the theory of interest is quite complicated, as it is usually the case when perturbations are taken into account on the cosmological models.
-In this section we present some cosmological and statistical codes available and ready to test cosmological models.
+In this section, we present some cosmological and statistical codes to test cosmological models.